Carson Steele

+Carson Steele (born October 21, 2002) is an American professional football fullback for the Kansas City Chiefs of the National Football League (NFL).
+He played college football for the Ball State Cardinals and the UCLA Bruins.
+He was signed by the Kansas City Chiefs as an undrafted free agent after the 2024 NFL draft.

-Early years
+Early life

 Steele was raised in Greenwood, Indiana.
-He has had a pet alligator named "Crocky-J" since he was in first or second grade; the alligator grew to four or five feet in length.
+He was born to Joseph Steele and Angela Berry-Steele.
+He grew up alongside his older sister, Kesslar Steele.

 He attended Center Grove High School in Greenwood, rushing for 1,659 yards and 31 touchdowns as a senior in 2020.
 He tallied a total of 5,907 rushing yards during his high school career.
 He was selected as Mr. Football in Indiana after the 2020 season.